Course title, code: Mathematics for Computer Science 1, GAINBAN-SZAMMAT1-1

 Language: english

-Responsible instructor: Dobjánné dr. Antal Elvira Mercédesz
+Responsible instructor: Dobjánné Dr. Antal Elvira Mercédesz

 Responsible department: Department of Basic Sciences